Learning Design and Leadership, CERT

 Facilities and Resources

 The College of Education also has many resources to assist graduate students through their academic career.
 The Bureau of Educational Research works with students to secure research funding.
 The Council on Teacher Education entitles candidates seeking a Professional Educator License and provides accreditation of professional education programs.
-Each student completing a degree program is assigned a graduate adviser, who is available to assist the student with planning the program of study and determining degree requirements, courses and timelines for degree completion.
+Each student completing a degree program is assigned a graduate faculty advisor, who is available to assist the student with planning the program of study and determining degree requirements, courses and timelines for degree completion.

 Financial Aid

 Financial aid in the form of assistantships, scholarships, fellowships, and tuition waivers can be found throughout the college and campus.
+There are additional funding opportunities available through the department, the College of Education, and the Bureau of Educational Research.
+Please note: Graduate students employed as staff by the University of Illinois Urbana-Champaign are not eligible for a College of Education Fellowship.
 Campus opportunities can be found at the Graduate College and the Office of Student Financial Aid.
-The College of Education follows all University of Illinois policies regarding graduate student Fellowship, Scholarship and awards.

 Graduation Requirements